puppetlabs/trapperkeeper/README.md

 You may specify `""` as the value for `path` if you are only registering a single handler and do not need to prefix the URL.

-Here's an example of how to use the web server service:
+Here's an example of how to use the `:webserver-service`:

 ```clj
 (defservice my-web-service